melezhik/outthentic-dsl/README.md

     * executing validator code and checking if returned value is true

-* calculating validation status and generating helping message which could be retrieved later
+* generating validation results could be retrieved later

-* a final _presentation_ of validation results (statuses and messages ) should be implimeted in a certain [client](#clients) _using_ [parser api](#parser-api) and not being defined at DSL scope.
+* a final _presentation_ of validation results should be implimeted in a certain [client](#clients) _using_ [parser api](#parser-api) and not being defined at DSL scope.
 For the sake of readability a table like form ( which is a fake one ) is used for validation results in this document.

 ## Parser journal